 - Faulty work

-- Tape decks, CD players etc. that aren't permanently installed in the vehicle
+- Tape decks, CD players, and similar equipment not permanently installed in the vehicle

 - Radar detectors